 I sometimes see people run into problems when they consider only their end audiences and forget to consider gatekeepers.
 Your great content is only great if people can find it.
 As SEOs, we’re pretty good at building assets for our ultimate algorithmic gatekeeper, Google, but we sometimes forget to consider bloggers and journalists as the gatekeepers in outreach.

 Obvious statement is obvious, but it’s easily overlooked.
 Spend a few minutes thinking about barriers to sharing that bloggers & journalists might have.
 If you’re offering a visual asset that isn’t embeddable, that means that a blogger would have to write a whole post about something just so they can add your link.
 That’s a lot of work on their end.
 Remove the barrier by spending a few extra minutes or dollars to make your asset embeddable.
 Maybe your product is related to a health issue that is embarrassing to some.
 Think about whether people will hesitate before sharing.
 Can you change your angle so that it becomes empowering instead of stigmatizing?
-Think about whether or not you’re offering something newsworthy.
+To go even one step further, send an outreach message to your targeted journalists before the piece of content goes live.
+Do they have any input or ideas on how to make it better?
+What information would need to be changed in the content to make it more fitting for the blogger’s or journalist’s publication?
+Think about whether or not you’re offering something newsworthy for that writer’s audience.
 If you’re not, fix it.

 Crafting Your Outreach Message